 - You have more options when it comes to customizing the appearance of the website.

 - You can build larger and more sophisticated websites using WordPress.

 - You can get more technical with WordPress and use pieces of code to change and enhance the functions of your site.

-If you enjoyed reading this article about WordPress vs Wix, you should read these as well:
+If you enjoyed reading this article on WordPress vs Wix, you should check out this one about Blogger vs WordPress.